 2. The following class I devices are subject to design controls:

-(i) Devices automated with computer software; and
+(i) Devices automated with computer software

-Section 868.6810 Catheter, Tracheobronchial Suction.
+Section 868.6810 Catheter, Tracheobronchial Suction

-Section 878.4460 Glove, Surgeon’s.
+Section 878.4460 Glove, Surgeon’s

-Section 880.6760 Restraint, Protective.
+Section 880.6760 Restraint, Protective

-Section 892.5650 System, Applicator, Radionuclide, Manual.
+Section 892.5650 System, Applicator, Radionuclide, Manual

-Section 892.5740 Source, Radionuclide Teletherapy.
+Section 892.5740 Source, Radionuclide Teletherapy

 Understanding Quality Systems